Sophia Gregorevic

 Sophia Gregorevic (born 5 November 2005) is an Australian sprinter.

 Career

 She won gold in the mixed 4x400 metres relay as part of an Australian team that set two national U20 records at the 2024 World Athletics U20 Championships in Lima, Peru in August 2024.
 She also won the silver medal in the women's 4 × 400 m relay.

 Personal life

 From Victoria, she attended Wesley College, Melbourne and the University of Melbourne.
-She is a member of Essendon Athletics club.
+She is a member of Sandringham Athletic club.